phetsims/function-builder/doc/implementation-notes.md

 [FunctionContainer](https://github.com/phetsims/function-builder/blob/master/js/common/view/containers/FunctionContainer.js)
 has responsibility for creating the model and view of functions.

-**Animation**: Tween.js is used solely for fading between scenes.
-All other animation is the responsibility of the model
+**Animation**: The view is responsible only for fading between scenes (using Tween.js).
-(see `step` in [Movable](https://github.com/phetsims/function-builder/blob/master/js/common/model/Movable.js)).
+All other animation is the responsibility of the model (see `step` in [Movable](https://github.com/phetsims/function-builder/blob/master/js/common/model/Movable.js)).

 **Mystery screen notes**: The Mystery screen was added late in the development process.
 This had a few